How to Achieve the Capacity of Asymmetric Channels: Paradigm 2: Integrated Scheme

-The second event occurs with vanishing probability and this result is provable following the argument of Section \ref{subsec:checks}.
-From numerical simulations, we also note that the first event occurs with vanishing probability.
-However, this empirical observation is not supported by a theoretical analysis because of the decimation steps introduced in the BP algorithm.
+The second error event occurs with vanishing probability, and this result is provable by following the argument of Section \ref{subsec:checks}.
+Concerning the first error event, we only need that it does not happen with probability $1$, because the encoding operation can be attempted several times.
+As we previously pointed out, from numerical simulations we observe that $P_1 \tilde{x}^{1:n}$ agrees with $s_{1}^{1:n(C(W)+\epsilon)}$ in almost all the positions.
+We remark that, to the best of our knowledge, this last statement is not provable, because of the decimation steps introduced in the BP algorithm.
+If $P_1 \tilde{x}^{1:n}$ and $s_{1}^{1:n(C(W)+\epsilon)}$ are sufficiently close, then, with high probability, we can recover the information bits by decoding $\mathcal C_{\rm p}$.